cloudfoundry/tomcat-cnb/README.md

 | `$BP_TOMCAT_EXT_CONF_URI` | The download URI of the external configuration package
 | `$BP_TOMCAT_EXT_CONF_VERSION` | The version of the external configuration package
 | `$BP_TOMCAT_VERSION` | Semver value of the version of Tomcat to use.
 Defaults to `9.*`.
+| `BPL_TOMCAT_ACCESS_LOGGING` | Whether access logging should be activated.
+Defaults to inactive.

 ### External Configuration Package
-he artifacts that the repository provides must be in TAR format and must follow the Tomcat archive structure:
+The artifacts that the repository provides must be in TAR format and must follow the Tomcat archive structure:

 ```
 tomcat